Dyslexia assessment & ADHD assessment

 Can I use the report that you give me, to apply for the Disabled Students’ Allowance?

 You can get an application form for the Disabled Students’ Allowance here: NIR DSA1 Form 2024/25.
-Simply complete the application form and send it off along with a copy of your report.
+Simply complete the application form and send it off along with a copy of your diagnostic assessment report.

 Did you know that through the DSA, a student on a Level 4, 5, 6, 7 or 8 course could receive up to £25,000 a year worth of support?

-This support includes specialist equipment (e.g. laptop with specialist software installed and various accessories, digital voice recorder, printer/scanner/copier with ink and paper allowance), weekly one-to-one sessions with a Dyslexia Tutor, Study Skills Coach or Academic Mental Health Mentor and even the services of a Proof Reader to check assignments.
+This support includes specialist equipment (e.g. an 8GB laptop with specialist software installed and various accessories, digital voice recorder, printer/scanner/copier with annual cartridge/ink and paper allowance), weekly one-to-one sessions with a Dyslexia Tutor, Study Skills Coach or Academic Mental Health Mentor and even the services of a Proof Reader to check assignments.

-Can I use the report that you give me, to apply for Access to Work (NI) support?
+Can I use the report that you give me to seek support in the Workplace?

 Can I use the report that you give me, to apply for extra time in my Driving Theory Test?